What-Should-I-Eat/WSIE/ReadMe.md

 When the application starts, all 5 containers will run, then `initialize-db-1` will end immediately after loading data into `db-1`.
 All URIs run on `localhost:8080` via NGINX and data can be accessed via the endpoints described in the Server section.

 ## Client
 The client doesn't really do anything right now.
+You can search a recipe and it will show options with links.
 It can be accessed at `localhost:8080`.

 ## Server
 The server contains the following API endpoints: